if (screen && screen.width > 768)

 Using contrast to focus on the middle section of the display

-This technique works like a spotlight for your main message and helps you keep your design focused without becoming text heavy.
+sage and helps you keep your design focused without becoming text heavy.

 April 26, 2021